metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-nft-asset.md

 This guide will teach you how to create a **Core Digital Asset** on Solana using the Metaplex `mpl-core` program.

+{% callout title="What is Core?" %}
-**Core Digital Assets** use a single account design, reducing minting costs and improving Solana network load compared to alternatives.
+**Core** use a single account design, reducing minting costs and improving Solana network load compared to alternatives.
 It also has a flexible plugin system that allows for developers to modify the behavior and functionality of assets.
+{% /callout %}

 ## Prerequisite